 Reign of Cthulhu

 Pandemic Iberia returns to the classic goal of disease prevention, but takes you to Spain in the 19th Century, where you can trek through the hills as a rural doctor, or develop the infrastructure as a railway engineer.
-This is the one where I have the fewest details at present, but again, I’m keeping an eye out for when it appears.
+It presents its own unique challenge and, most importantly, you can build railways.